RadArcadeKid/ppl-final-proj/README.md

 #### LettuceConsole

 The main function is defined in the file `LettuceConsole.scala`.
-It implements the prompting from user and parses/interprets the user inputs.
+It implements the prompting from user and parses/interprets the user inputs, as well as handles logic for entering/leaving programs.

 TODO: add line number support in error messages from parser.